-On April 6, 2023, we filed a universal shelf registration statement on Form S-3, or the 2023 Registration Statement, with the SEC to register for sale from time to time up to \$250.0 million of common stock, preferred stock, debt securities, warrants and/or units in one or more registered offerings.
+On April 6, 2023, the Company filed a universal shelf registration statement on Form S-3, or the 2023 Registration Statement, with the SEC to register for sale from time to time up to \$250.0 million of common stock, preferred stock, debt securities, warrants and/or units in one or more registered offerings.
 The 2023 Registration Statement was declared effective on April 28, 2023.
-Further, in April 2023, we entered into an at-the-market sales agreement with Cowen pursuant to which we may offer and sell shares of our common stock having an aggregate offering price of up to \$50.0 million through Cowen pursuant to the 2023 Registration Statement.
+Further, in April 2023, the Company entered into an at-the-market sales agreement with Cowen pursuant to which the Company may offer and sell shares of its common stock having an aggregate offering price of up to \$50.0 million through Cowen pursuant to the 2023 Registration Statement